Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 You can modify the default selections on the macro's menus and/or the way the macro works.
 See the "readme" file included in the download archive file.
 (This information is also included at the top of the macro's code: just open the macro like any WordPerfect document to view or edit it, or use Tools, Macro, Edit.)

 ¤ Update [Aug 26, 2013]: One of the things you can modify is the list of "minor words" the macro can exclude from processing.
-Currently it contains 239 items.
+Currently it contains a master (reference) list of 239 items.
 However, there may be a limit to the number of items you can directly assign to an Array[] command.
-It appears to be about 247 items, as noted here ... so the macro list is nearly full (but you could delete some items to make room for others).
+In WorPerfect X5 (released in 2010) this limit appears to be about 247 items, as noted here ... so the macro's reference list is nearly full (but you could delete some items to make room for others).
+Alternative: You can simply choose an option on either of the secondary menus that appears when you play the macro to exclude certain (short) minor words (or all those shorter than a specified number of characters) from processing.

 Resources and tips